htim327/QuantumGravity/docs/source/PreliminaryMotiviations.rst

 .. image:: SampledProbabilityFornqubitsis3shots1is100000.png

 It is important to remember that these are only partial snapshots of the code expressed above.
 So there is another part that includes the effective shots of the compressed qubits where the effective shots are calculated with the total number of times that the wave function that stores the compressed qubits collapses to the particular compressed qubit.
-For the case, where :math:`$\mathrm{nqubits}=3$` and the total number of shots for the uncompressed qubits is :math:`$\mathrm{shots1} = 10000$`, the total number of effective shots for the compressed qubits (with the total number of shots for the uncompressed qubits expressed at the very bottom) becomes:
+For the case where :math:`$\mathrm{nqubits}=3$` and the total number of shots for the uncompressed qubits is :math:`$\mathrm{shots1} = 10000$`, the total number of effective shots for the compressed qubits (with the total number of shots for the uncompressed qubits expressed at the very bottom) becomes:

 .. image:: ShotsFornqubitsis3shots1is10000.png